animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 ---
-title: "WSL2: Setting up Linux on Windows"
+title: "WSL2 Installation Guide: Set Up Linux on Windows 10 and 11"
 excerpt: >-
-  "Setting up Windows Subsystem for Linux (WSL) on Windows 10/11"
+  Step-by-step guide to installing and configuring Windows Subsystem for Linux (WSL2) on Windows 10 and 11.
 categories:
   - Technical
   - Infra